slanglab/phrasemachine/README.md

  * `R/`: the R implementation
  * `fst/`: the OpenFST/pyfst implementation, which is not packaged for use by default.
 It does the FullNP grammar as specified in the paper.
-Since the dependencies can be difficult to run it's not used by default; instead, the above use what the paper calls SimpleNP grammar with the FilterFSA matching method.
+Since the dependencies can be difficult to run, the main implementations above use what the paper calls SimpleNP grammar with the FilterFSA matching method.

+#### Acknowledgment

+"phrasemachine" is named after [Michael Heilman](http://www.cs.cmu.edu/~mheilman/)'s "phraseomatic" script.